awsdocs/aws-net-developer-guide/doc_source/net-dg-region-selection.rst

 Globally
 ========

-You can set the region globally in three ways.
+There are a number of ways you can specify a Region for all clients.
+The |sdk-net| looks for a Region value in the following order:

-You can set the :code-csharp:`AWSConfigs.AWSRegion` property,
+Set as a :code-csharp:`AWSConfigs.AWSRegion` property,

 .. code-block:: c#